walidddd/react-store-builder/README.md

 ## Overview

-**eCommerce Builder** is a powerful and flexible platform for creating custom online stores.
-It offers a range of features to help you build, customize, and manage your eCommerce website.
-The builder integrates seamlessly into existing systems and provides a user-friendly interface for store management.
+**MVB eCommerce Builder is a versatile tool for creating and customizing store templates and themes.
+It provides robust features for modifying and building online stores, and is designed to integrate with existing eCommerce systems, similar to how Shopify's builder works.
+MVB Builder is not a standalone system but a powerful tool for enhancing and customizing online store experiences.

 ## Features